lammps/lammps/doc/src/fix_bond_react.rst

 where 'RMSD' is the required keyword, and *RMSDmax* is the maximum root-mean-square deviation between atom positions of the pre-reaction template and the local reaction site, after optimal translation and rotation of the pre-reaction template.
-Optionally, a molecule fragment (of the pre-reaction template) can be specified by *molfragment*\ .
+Optionally, the name of a molecule fragment (of the pre-reaction template) can be specified by *molfragment*\ .
+If a molecule fragment is specified, only atoms that are part of this molecule fragment are used to determine the RMSD.
+A molecule fragment must have been defined in the :doc:`molecule
-Only atoms that are part of this molecule fragment are used to determine the RMSD.
-A molecule fragment must have been defined in the :doc:`molecule <molecule>` command for the pre-reaction template.
-For example, the molecule fragment could consist of only the backbone atoms of a polymer chain.
+<molecule>` command for the pre-reaction template.
+For example, the
+molecule fragment could consist of only the backbone atoms of a polymer chain.
 This constraint can be used to enforce a specific relative position and orientation between reacting molecules.

 Once a reaction site has been successfully identified, data structures within LAMMPS that store bond topology are updated to reflect the